Section Image

 Residents enjoy locally owned restaurants, with major retailers nearby

 Many of the restaurants in Byron are independently owned.
 Wildwood is a sports bar and grill with a bowling alley and dishes ranging from nachos to lettuce wraps.
 The Compadres serves Mexican food, with popular menu items like asada tacos and the California burrito.
-People order burgers, wraps and other American fare at the Bear’s Den.
+People order burgers, wraps and other American fare at the Bears Den.
 “There are some really nice local options, but being a 10-minute drive to Rochester means you can always find what you’re looking for,” Domaille says.
 While residents must make that trip for major retailers like Target, Walmart and Home Depot, there is a Fareway in Byron.

 Oxbow Park, Somerby Gold Club and city parks offer outdoor recreation

 Oxbow Park, just north of Byron, is one of the main recreation destinations in the area, featuring 8 miles of trails for hiking, biking and cross-country skiing.
 The park also includes a natural playscape, several campsites and Zollman Zoo, which has over 40 species of Minnesota native animals, such as otters and bobcats.
 Old Towne Park, one of several smaller parks in the city, has a playground and a baseball field.
 Somerby Golf Club has a private course designed by John Fought and Tom Lehman.
-It also features a Junior Olympic-sized pool, fitness room, and tennis and racquetball courts.
+It also features a Junior Olympic-sized pool, fitness room, and tennis and pickleball courts.
 Many of the club’s members live in Somerby homes.
 “There are also people who live outside the Somerby community, even in Rochester, who are members and commute in,” Domaille says.
 She also mentions two other social organizations that people can join, the Byron Snow Bears snowmobile club and Team R.E.D., a running club for people of all paces.
 “People can join and have a built-in community right away,” she says.

 Byron Good Neighbor Days brings the community together